Bounedjah scores as Cazorla’s Al Sadd decimate Al Sailiya | Goal.com

 Against the Peregrines inside Hamad bin Khalifa Stadium, they continued with their strong start to the new season in the six-goal thriller.

-Former Arsenal star Santi Cazorla doubled the lead via a penalty kick on the half hour mark, with the hosts reducing the deficit through Majdi Siddiq with four minutes from half-time.
+Former Arsenal star Santi Cazorla doubled the lead via a penalty kick on the half-hour mark, with the hosts reducing the deficit through Majdi Siddiq, four minutes from half-time.

 In the 59th minute, Bounedjah restored the visitors’ two-goal advantage with a cool finish.
 Remarkably, Al Sailiya had their chances, but they were poor in the final third.

-Tae Hee Nam dented Sami Trabelsi’s men ambition of launching a comeback with his 81st minute strike, while substitute Ahmed Sayyar capped the win with a fifth strike.
+Tae Hee Nam dented Sami Trabelsi’s ambition of launching a comeback with his 81st-minute strike, while substitute Ahmed Sayyar capped the win with a fifth strike.

 Bounedjah – who made the 2019 AFC Champions League Best XI was in action from start to finish for Hernandez’s team as well as Senegal’s Kara Mbodji, Algeria’s Nadir Belhadj and Morocco’s Ahmed Hammoudan for Al Sailiya.
 Guinea-Bissau international goalkeeper Gregory Gomis watched proceedings from the bench.